Laws, Regulations and Annotations

 The court found that the ordinance violated Revenue and Taxation Code section 32010, which provides that the taxes imposed by the Alcoholic Beverage Tax Law are in lieu of all county, municipal, or district taxes on the sale of beer, wine, or distilled spirits.
 In doing so, the court rejected the City’s argument that the ordinance only taxed the "purchase" of alcoholic beverages, rather than the "sale."
 The court concluded that the statute and ordinance were in irreconcilable conflict, and that section 32010 clearly indicated the Legislature's intention to preempt the field of taxation on transactions in alcoholic beverages.
 The court acknowledged that taxation for municipal purposes was ordinarily a "municipal affair"; however, given the historical context of the regulation of alcohol, the court found that there was no purely municipal affair to consider, but a matter of statewide significance.
 Century Plaza Hotel Company v.
 City of Los Angeles (1970) 7 Cal.App.3d 616.

-Local Tax Revenues May Not BE Withheld for Failure to Turn Over a Dissolved Redevelopment Agency’s Funds
+Local Tax Revenues May Not Be Withheld for Failure to Turn Over a Dissolved Redevelopment Agency’s Funds

 Culver City petitioned for a writ of mandate ordering the Board to redistribute to it all local sales tax revenue remitted to the Board from 1956 to 1969 by a business located in Culver City, which was erroneously distributed to the City of Los Angeles.
 Upon notification by Culver City that the business was actually located in Culver City, the Board redistributed to Culver City only the revenue allowed by Revenue and Taxation Code section 7209 (present quarter plus two previous quarters).